pthussey/DataStats/README.md

 The datastats package can be installed using the following command:
 pip install git+https://github.com/pthussey/DataStats

+\* Note that you must have git installed on your machine for the above package installation to work.

 The following import convention is suggested:
 ```python
 import datastats.singlevar as dssv